 My research is on the consequences of climate change, and I love this.
 In my opinion, climate change is the fight of our era and this focus makes my work worthwhile.
 However, it means I can’t ignore everything else around me and tunnel my vision only to the consequences I’m researching.
 I now question every decision I make, from food to power to washing and to transport.
+And what I find doesn’t usually make me feel good.
 Long gone are those guilt-free days when I thought that recycling was enough to play my part.

-The ship is also a great place for focus.
-Having no signal and little internet is freeing, and being away from notifications allowed me really focus, and weirdly considering the long working hours, relax.
+A ship is also a great place for focus.
+Having no signal and little internet is freeing, and being away from notifications allowed me really concentrate, and weirdly considering the long working hours, relax.
 I might adjust the notification settings of a lot of apps on my phone.

 Now the fieldwork aspect of my PhD is complete, I need to process my samples, analyse the data, and write.
-Many students go to far-flung conferences in this period to present their early findings, but I have decided against going to any outside the UK or further than a train can reach.
+Many students go to far-flung conferences in this period to present their early findings, but I have decided against going to conferences outside the UK or further than a train can reach.
 As tempting as they are, and as good they are for networking etc, I can’t bring myself to fly again.
 I feel guilty for my flight from Svalbard to Aberdeen, and got the train from Southampton to Aberdeen and back before and after the trip to avoid any extra flying.
 As climate scientists, I think we need to question the good that will come from our carbon emissions.
+There was an interesting piece in Nature about it, and there was an open letter written to AGU and EGU this year about how we need to change our research behaviour.
 Are we helping the world, or just ourselves?